Sex Crime Topics

 - (e) Upon a second or subsequent conviction under subsection (b) of this Code section, a person shall be guilty of a felony and, upon conviction thereof, shall be imprisoned for not less than one nor more than five years and, in addition, shall be subject to the sentencing and punishment provisions of Code Section 17-10-6.2.

-If you've been accused of sexual assault you need to hire an experienced sex crimes lawyer as quickly as possible.
-Our law firm has represented numerous clients charged with sexual assault or sexual battery.
-We invite you to contact us to learn how we can help you.
-Call 770-956-1400 or contact us online to schedule a consultation with a lawyer.
+If you've been accused of sexual assault you need to hire an experienced sex crimes lawyer.
+Our law firm has represented numerous clients charged with sexual assault and sexual battery.
+Call 770-956-1400 or contact us online to schedule a consultation with a top defense lawyer.